hasanhaja/site/src/picks.md

 React will always have a special place in my heart because it was my gateway into the frontend world (and it's still paying the bills, lol).
 It rightfully brought me out of a world where I was building web applications in Java, and today I happily put up with all the chaos that is the modern frontend.
 These are my favorite technologies right now:

+- Vanilla Web Components & Lit
+- Plain ol' HTML and CSS
 - Solid
-- React
-- Tailwind
-- Plain ol' HTML and CSS

 ## Fullstack, serverless & more